Home / Kazakhstan

 What to do

-Sleep in and head to JumpinGoat for a late breakfast.
+Sleep in and head for a late breakfast.
 If you have not done so yet, walk to the cable car and take it up Koktobe mountain.
 After this, take the bus to the Central Park and explore it for a bit.
-From there, you can walk to the Zelenyy bazar and look at the many stalls, maybe get a coffee at Bowler Coffee Roasters inside the Bazar - from there, you also have a great view of the Bazar.
+From there, you can walk to the Zelenyy bazar and look at the many stalls, maybe get a coffee inside the Bazar - from the cafe inside the Bazar, you also have a great view of the Bazar.

 Don’t forget to stock up on snacks and water to take with you on the road trip that starts tomorrow!
 We bought sufficient snacks for 3-4 days’ lunch as we did not want to rely on restaurants and be able to pick-nick in beautiful spots.
 On the main roads, you will always find fruit stalls to stack up on vitamins!